ForrestHilton/supplementary-reader/README.md

-supplementary-reader is a simple screen reading tool for Linux users who read slowly or have dyslexia.
+supplementary-reader is a simple text reading tool for Linux users who read slowly or have dyslexia.
 It can use either OCR (image to text) on a section of the screen, or it can use text selection.

 # Install #